Massachusetts disability benefits

 How To Get Massachusetts Disability Benefits Through the Social Security Disability Insurance (SSDI) Program

-The Social Security Administration (SSA) runs a federal benefits program for disabled workers called SSDI.
-However, SSDI only covers long-term or permanent disabilities, not temporary ones.
-(Rare or terminal illnesses that qualify under the SSA’s Compassionate Allowances initiative are the only exceptions.)
-Below, we’ll answer frequently asked questions about SSDI.
+The Social Security Administration (SSA) runs a federal benefits program for those who cannot work for health reasons.
+It’s called SSDI, which stands for Social Security Disability Insurance.
+However, SSDI only covers long-term or permanent health issues, not temporary ones.
+Below, we’ll answer questions people most often ask about SSDI.

 1. Who Should Apply for SSDI?

-Here’s how to tell if you’re potentially eligible for SSDI before submitting your application:
+Here’s how to tell if you might qualify for SSDI before you apply:

-• Have you paid FICA taxes while working full-time for 5 in the last 10 years?
-This is the first step towards qualifying for Massachusetts disability payments funded through the SSDI program.
-Some people who normally don’t pay FICA taxes include service-industry workers (bartenders, waitstaff); union members (teachers, firefighters) and federal employees.
+• Have you paid Social Security payroll taxes while working 5 in the last 10 years?
+This is the first step towards getting Massachusetts disability payments funded through the SSDI program.
+Some people who normally don’t pay into Social Security include service workers (bar staff, waiters); union members (teachers, fire fighters) and federal employees.
 But why does the SSA ask about the last five years in your work history?
-It’s because SSDI is a federal disability insurance program, and your FICA taxes pay for your policy’s monthly premiums.
-Once you stop paying them for 60 months in a row, then your coverage automatically lapses.
+It’s because SSDI is a federal disability insurance program.
+Once you stop paying into Social Security for 60 months in a row, then your coverage automatically lapses.

 • Does a doctor expect your condition to last for at least 12 months or result in your death?
-The SSA automatically denies claims from people who expect to start working again in less than a year.
-If you have a temporary injury or illness, then SSDI isn’t the right program for you.
+The SSA automatically denies claims from people who can working again in less than a year.
+If you have a temporary injury or illness, then SSDI won’t award you benefits.

-• Are you at least 18, but younger than full retirement age and not currently drawing any Social Security benefits?
-SSDI is an insurance program that working-age Americans pay for with every paycheck.
-Once you reach full retirement age (66-67, depending on your birth year and month), SSDI payments automatically convert into Social Security retirement.
+• Are you at least 18, but younger than 67 and not currently drawing any Social Security benefits?
+Once you turn 67, then SSDI payments automatically convert into regular Social Security.

 If you answered “yes” to all three questions, apply for Massachusetts disability benefits through the SSDI program.